 Residential keyless entry has never been more affordable or convenient!
 With prices starting at $130.00 keyless deadbolts are now within any homeowners budget!
 Modern keyless entry can be separated into 2 classes: Mechanical and Electronic.

 Mechanical keyless deadbolts provide a robust, simple option to home security.
 Available with or without a key override, mechanical keyless deadbolts allow all users to share the same code.
-Codes are very easy for the home owner to change!
+Codes are very easy for the homeowner to change!
 Multiple codes and event trails will only be found in electronic products.

 Electronic keyless deadbolts are available with or without a key override and will have the option of multiple user codes and event trail auditing.
 Easy add and delete functions will allow the homeowner to control all aspects of access to the home.
 20 or more individual user codes are common in this type of product.
-Electronic deadbolts will use DC battery power, whether 9 volt or AA, to either operate the bolt or to release the bolt and free the thumb turn for manual operation.
-Because of the small energy demand from the lock, the batteries will last thru many thousands of cycles and backlit keypads provides extra convenience and safety on dark nights!
+Electronic deadbolts will use DC battery power, whether 9 volts or AA, to either operate the bolt or to release the bolt and free the thumb turn for manual operation.
+Because of the small energy demand from the lock, the batteries will last thru many thousands of cycles and backlit keypads provide extra convenience and safety on dark nights!

-In summary, using a keyless deadbolt in conjunction with a passage (non locking) knob or lever will provide all the security of a traditional mechanical deadbolt with the convenience of keyless entry!
+In summary, using a keyless deadbolt in conjunction with a passage (non-locking) knob or lever will provide all the security of a traditional mechanical deadbolt with the convenience of keyless entry!